luau-lang/rfcs/docs/syntax-property-access-modifiers.md

   type Foo = { p: number?+ }
 ```

-### How to parse or serialize properties with differing read- and write-types?
+### How do we talk about properties with differing read- and write-types?

 One corner case is that type inference may deduce different read- and
 write-types, which need to be presented to the user.
 For example the